Understanding SOC 2 Audit

 Step 4: Pre-Assessment Review

-The purpose of a Pre-Assessment Review in a SOC 2 audit is to evaluate the readiness of an organization for the formal audit.
+The purpose of a Pre-Assessment Review is to evaluate an organization’s readiness for the formal audit.
 It helps identify potential gaps or deficiencies in the controls and processes related to data security, availability, processing integrity, confidentiality, and privacy.
-The review allows the organization to address any issues before the actual audit, ensuring a smoother and more efficient assessment process.

 Step 5: The Formal Audit